Symptoms of urinary bladder cancer are not always evident. Do as your doctor about bladder cancer if you have anything like:

-· Presence of blood in urine (hematuria); the passing of bloody urine is generally painless
+· Blood in your urine (hematuria); the passing of bloody urine is generally painless

 · Blood traces in urine laboratory tests